cli/cli/README.md

 | ------------------- | --------------------|
 | `winget install --id GitHub.cli` | `winget upgrade --id GitHub.cli` |

+Note: The WinGet installer modifes your PATH.
+If using Windows Terminal, you will need to **open a new _window_** for changes to take affect.
+Opening a new tab will not be sufficient.

 #### scoop

 | Install:           | Upgrade:           |